JoeUgly/Ringfingers_Roster/README.md

 # ___ UNDER CONSTRUCTION ___

-## Extract other player's names from your gameplay videos
+## Extract other player's names from your Dark Souls 3 gameplay videos

 fps check
 lenient and very lenient both invoked